 An advisor from MWSU will work with you to create a custom major that builds upon the training you have already received through the military.
 The resulting BST degree will have a career-oriented emphasis.
-In most cases, military students will graduate quicker with a BST than those pursuing a traditional bachelor’s degree, potentially saving you thousands of dollars.
+In most cases, military students will graduate more quickly with a BST than those pursuing a traditional bachelor’s degree, potentially saving thousands of dollars.
 Many students will also be able to complete a BST using online courses.

 Contact the MWSU advisor to find out how the Bachelor of Science in Technology degree can help you make the most of your military training credits.

 More details on how to create a custom BST degree appear below.
 You do not have to design your BST without help.
 The Missouri Western advisor will guide you through the steps to creating a custom degree and answer any questions.
 Schedule an appointment with the advisor if you would like to get started.